The Negotiator: Plot

-When Roman threatens to expose Niebaum to sniper fire, Niebaum admits that Roenick gave him wiretaps implicating three of his squadmates in the scheme; Allen, Hellman and Argento.
-Niebaum was bribed by the guilty officers to cover up their crimes, while Roenick refused and was killed.
-Niebaum has safely hidden the wiretaps, but the corrupt officers infiltrate the air vents and open fire, killing him.
-Roman fends them off with flashbangs taken from the captured officers, and Niebaum's murder convinces the remaining hostages that Roman is being set up.
+When Danny threatens to expose Niebaum to sniper fire in his office window, Niebaum admits that Nate gave him wiretaps implicating three of his squadmates in the scheme; Allen, Hellman and Argento.
+Niebaum was bribed by the guilty officers to cover up their crimes, while Nate refused and was killed afterwards.
+Niebaum has safely hidden the wiretaps, but the corrupt officers enter through the air vents and open fire, killing Niebaum in the process.
+Danny fends them off with flashbangs taken from the captured officers, and Niebaum's murder convinces the remaining hostages that Danny is being set up.

-The FBI assume jurisdiction, relieving Sabian of command and ordering a full breach.
-Maggie tells Roman that Niebaum likely kept Roenick's wiretaps at home, while Sabian reenters the building to warn Roman, who reveals that Scott is unharmed.
-Sabian agrees to help Roman prove his innocence, and as the building is raided and the hostages are rescued, Roman disguises himself in Scott's uniform and escapes.
-He and Sabian are unable to locate the wiretaps at Niebaum's home, where the corrupt officers prepare to kill Roman, but Frost arrives to negotiate with him alone.
+Convinced that the police are ineffectual, the FBI assume jurisdiction over the operation, cease negotiations, relieving Chris of his command and ordering a full breach.
+While Danny prepares for his eventual arrest, Maggie tells him that Niebaum likely kept Nate's wiretaps at home, while Chris reenters the building to warn Danny, who reveals that Scott is unharmed.
+Chris agrees to help Danny clear his name, and as the building is raided and the other hostages are rescued, Danny disguises himself in Scott's uniform and escapes.
+He and Chris are unable to locate the wiretaps at Niebaum's home, where the corrupt officers are about to kill Danny, but Frost arrives to negotiate with him alone.

-Sabian shoots Roman, offering to destroy Roenick's evidence in exchange for a cut of the embezzled funds.
-Frost agrees, effectively revealing himself as the ringleader of the conspiracy, the insider on the disability fund's board, and Roenick's killer.
-Crushing the floppy disks Sabian gives him and shooting Niebaum's computer, Frost exits the house.
+Chris shoots Danny, offering to destroy Roenick's evidence in exchange for a cut of the embezzled funds.
+Frost agrees, effectively revealing himself as the ringleader of the conspiracy, the insider on the disability fund's board, and Nate's killer.
+Crushing the floppy disks, Chris gives him and shooting Niebaum's computer, Frost exits the house.

-Outside, Frost discovers that Sabian deliberately only wounded Roman, who broadcast Frost's confession to the awaiting police officers.
-Humiliated, Frost attempts to commit suicide, but is shot in the shoulder by Beck and arrested with the other corrupt officers, and Roman narrowly refrains from shooting Frost for everything he did.
-As Roman is loaded into an ambulance with his wife, Sabian returns his badge to him.
+Outside, Frost discovers that Chris deliberately wounded Danny, who broadcasts Frost's entire confession to the awaiting police officers with a walkie talkie radio.
+Humiliated, Frost attempts to commit suicide, but is shot in the shoulder by Beck and arrested with the other corrupt officers, and Danny narrowly refrains from shooting Frost to avenge Nate.
+As Danny is loaded into an ambulance with his wife Karen, Chris returns his badge to him and departs.